possibly-nrs-14/classical_ml_implementations/README.md

-# Classical Machine‑Learning Algorithm Implementations
+# Classical Machine Learning Algorithm Implementations

 A collection of **hands‑on Jupyter notebooks** that re‑implement core machine‑learning algorithms from scratch and walk through real‑world datasets, complete with exploratory analysis, model training, evaluation and speed/accuracy trade‑off experiments.